wengio3/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

 The MechaCar Suspension_Coil.csv dataset contains the results from multiple production lots.
 In this dataset, multiple suspension coils' weight capacities were tested to determine if the manufacturing process is consistent across production lots.
-The MechaCar suspension coils' design specifications dictate that the suspension coils' Variance must not exceed 100 pounds per square inch.
-This analysis examines if the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually.
 The following linear model summary statistics table shows:

 * The suspension coil's PSI continuous variable across all manufacturing lots